 Do you want to lock down your Facebook account away from prying eyes and make it more secure?

 In this article, I show you how.

 People have asked me many times how to lock down their Facebook account.

-I’ve been asked many times how people can lock down their Facebook account and make it private.
-Why?
-Not everyone wants to be on Facebook, but they want to be involved in groups or perhaps keep tabs with what family members or friends are up to.
+Not everyone wants to be on Facebook.
+But sometimes you don't have a choice.
+Perhaps you want to be involved in certain Facebook groups or keep tabs on what family members or friends are up to.

-Since the early days, Facebook has come a long way when it comes to privacy and security.
-They really do give us so much control over our data and privacy.
-Some might say, they give too much control – because it ends up being far too complicated for most people to figure out.
+Since the early days, Facebook has come a long way regarding privacy and security.
+They do give us so much control over our data and privacy.
+Some might say they give too much power - because it is far too complicated for most people to figure out.

 - Manage a Facebook page or group